CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 This Advanced Stock Market Robot seems to be working great.
-Important note: This Stock Market Robot will quickly sell any stocks that decrease in value, even just by 1 penny to prevent losing any money at all during the 2023 Stock Market Recession.
+Important note: This Stock Market Robot will quickly sell any stocks that decrease in value, sometimes even selling just by 1 penny to prevent losing any money at all during the 2023 Stock Market Recession.

 Important Instructions: